elusivethreat/GODark_Challenge/Lab_Instructions.md

  **Congratulations!
 You've made it to the first step of analyzing obfuscated golang malware...
 Finding the entry point.!**

 To really appreciate your accomplishment, look at `GoDark_clean.bin` to see all the symbolic information left by the golang compiler.
 You can easily find `runtime_main` and `main_main`.
 There will even be useful function names used by the malware authors.
-You can see why the try very hard to obfuscate their payloads as much as possible.
+You can see why they try very hard to obfuscate their payloads as much as possible.

 Something obvious to note would be.. well we could have just done a string search and look for weird or interesting strings like `GODark initalizing`.
 But, in reality all those strings are encrypted and there are no easy indicators!